senecajs/senecajs.org/src/pages/roadmap.md

 These goals and may change at any time based on challenges encountered or contributions from the community.

 ### 3.0 - June 2016

-* Transport refactor
-* Replace logging with Pino
+* Replace error logging.
-* Error handling refactor
+* Error handling refactor.
-* Deprecate seneca.pin
+* Deprecate seneca.pin?
-* Remove seneca web core dependency

 ### 4.0 - August 2016
+* Remove seneca web core dependency?
+* Transport refactor.
+* Transport Specification.
 * Plugins?
-* Specification?

 ### 5.0 - November 2016
 * Performance